Burundi: Culture

 Burundi's culture is based on local tradition and the influence of neighbouring countries, though cultural prominence has been hindered by civil unrest.
-Since farming is the main industry, a typical Burundian meal consists of sweet potatoes, corn, rice and peas.
+Since farming is the main industry, a typical Burundian meal consists of sweet potatoes, maize, rice and peas.
 Due to the expense, meat is eaten only a few times per month.

 When several Burundians of close acquaintance meet for a gathering they drink impeke, a beer, together from a large container to symbolise unity.

-Notable Burundians include: the footballers Mohamed Tchité, Gaël Bigirimana, Youssouf Ndayishimiye; the professor of Economics Léonce Ndikumana, the philanthropist Deogratias Niyizonkiza, the writer and model Esther Kamatari, the humanitarian activist Marguerite Barankitse, the journalist and chief editor Antoine Kaburahe and the singer Jean-Pierre Nimbona, popularly known as Kidumu (who is based in Nairobi, Kenya).
+Another traditional alcoholic beverage widely consumed is isongo, a type of banana wine.